 - Try shooting with two eyes open – one on the horizon and one in the viewfinder – it isn’t easy – but if you do it right – it can help.

-On one thing we actually tend to disagree with the Northrop’s – whenever possible we prefer prime lenses (the Canon 400mm f/5.6 – although quite old by today’s standards is still a fantastic lens and much smaller and lighter than the current gen 150-600mm zoom lenses, and the Nikon 300mm f/4 PF lens is even smaller and can be extended very nicely with 1.4x and even 1.7x teleconverters to cover a nice range and still keep very good focusing and IQ).
-Smaller primes are much easier to carry and at the end of the day you will feel this on your back and hands – moving with light gear will give you much more chances to capture those birds and the whole experience will be more fun than back breaking.
+On one thing we actually tend to disagree with the Northrop’s – whenever possible we prefer prime lenses (the Canon 400mm f/5.6 – although quite old by today’s standards is still a fantastic lens and much smaller and lighter than the current-gen 150-600mm zoom lenses, and the Nikon 300mm f/4 PF lens is even smaller and can be extended very nicely with 1.4x and even 1.7x teleconverters to cover a nice range and still keep very good focusing and IQ).
+Smaller primes are much easier to carry and at the end of the day you will feel this on your back and hands – moving with light gear will give you many more chances to capture those birds and the whole experience will be more fun than back-breaking.